Speech & Language

 Stance on Diagnoses and Qualification for Services

-At Gather+Grow, most of our clients do have an autism diagnosis or identify as autistic.
+At Gather+Grow, most of our clients do have an autism or ADHD diagnosis or identify as autistic or otherwise neurodivergent.
 At the same time, we honor all forms of neurodivergence regardless of formal diagnosis.
 Women in particular are diagnosed on average at a much later time due to internalizing, versus the much more male prominent phenotype of externalizing, symptoms.

 There are many systemic barriers that can invalidate an individual or family’s experience with neurodivergence, which can increase risk for vulnerability and isolation due to not being “disabled enough”.
 We do work within medical systems in order to make services accessible by utilizing funding like insurance, waivers, and grants.
 At the same time, we also seek to serve all who identify as falling on the neurodivergent spectrum while minding our scope of practice.